 Is the city of Edina going to decrease my property tax Valuation for the duration of any current and future studies?
-Property value is impacted for the time during studies not just if the decision is made for passenger rail to go forward?
-Optional Your name: Your email address:
+Property value is impacted for the during studies not just if the decision is made for passinger rail to go forwards.
+Optional Your name: